How to Plan a Seattle Pizza Tour

 Even the best-laid plans can go awry.
 A pizzeria might close unexpectedly, run out of dough, or have a power outage.
 Always have two backup options per neighborhood.
 For example, if Spontaneous Pizza is full, head to Pizzeria Bianco Seattle (a satellite of the Phoenix original) or Crust in North Seattle.

 Also, consider weather contingencies.
 Rain is common.
-If you’re walking between locations, carry waterproof layers.
-If your tour includes outdoor seating, confirm in advance whether it’s covered.
+If youre walking between locations, carry waterproof layers.
+If your tour includes outdoor seating, confirm in advance whether its covered.

 Best Practices